Sarah Silverman Stands Up For ‘Brother’ Louis CK, Says He Deserves Another Chance

 — Hollywood Reporter (@THR) November 17, 2017

 Silverman also noted that although she was grossed out when she heard about the accusation against Aziz Ansari, another fellow comic, she believes that he falls in the same category as Louis CK.
-For her, the accusation would have made someone like Ansari look inward, which would in turn help him become a better person.
+For her, the accusation would have made someone like Ansari look inward, which would, in turn, help him become a better person.

 “I was just like, ‘Gross, I don’t wanna know that about Aziz!’
-Hopefully he’s dealing with things, looking inward, and will blossom from it,” Silverman said.
+Hopefully, he’s dealing with things, looking inward, and will blossom from it,” Silverman said.

 She also defended former senator and comic Al Franken, who had to step down from the Senate after being accused of inappropriate behavior by eight women.
 Silverman said that she doesn’t believe the accusations against Franken, although she refused to blame the women either.
 For her, what might have been an innocuous touch could have felt as something more than that.